bizley/yii2-content-tools/README.md

  - "save content" action.

 Three first actions are already prepared if you don't want any special operations.
 You can find them in 'actions' folder.
-- _UploadAction_ - takes care of validating the uploaded images using \bizley\contenttools\models\ImageForm (jpg, png and gif images are allowed, maximum width and height is 1000px and maximum size is 2MB), images are saved in 'content-tools-uploads' folder accessible from web.
+- _UploadAction_ - takes care of validating the uploaded images using `\bizley\contenttools\models\ImageForm` (jpg, png and gif images are allowed, maximum width and height is 1000px and maximum size is 2 MB), images are saved in 'content-tools-uploads' folder accessible from web.
-- _RotateAction_ - takes care of rotating the uploaded image using Imagine library (through yii2-imagine required in the composer.json).
+- _RotateAction_ - takes care of rotating the uploaded image using Imagine library (through `yii2-imagine` extension required in the composer.json).
 - _InsertAction_ - takes care of inserting image into the content with optional cropping using Imagine library.

-The default option for the image urls is:
+The default option for the image URLs is:

     'imagesEngine' => [
         'upload' => '/site/content-tools-image-upload',